Big Mama dune during sunrise

 Milky way, sky full of stars in Spitzkoppe

 You’ve already heard about our unforgettable time in Spitzkoppe, but we also had epic views in Sossusvlei.
-Whether you’re in Spitzkoppe, Sossusvlei, Quiver Tree Forest, Fish River Canyon, or any of Namibia’s remote spots, the night sky here will leave you in awe!
+Whether you’re in Spitzkoppe, Sossusvlei, Quiver Tree Forest, Fish River Canyon, or any of Namibia’s remote spots, the night sky here will leave you in complete awe!

 This post is part of our series about Namibia.
 If you want to learn more about Namibia, planning your trip, and some of the best experiences there, check out the guides below: